-Melanie Moore enters her third season as an assistant coach with the University of Michigan women's basketball team in 2014-15.
+Melanie Moore enters her fourth season as an assistant coach with the University of Michigan women's basketball team in 2015-16.

 Moore helped Michigan to one of its most successful seasons in program history during her first season in 2012-13, as the Wolverines tied program records for wins (22) and consecutive wins (10).
 U-M made just its third second-round appearance in the NCAA Tournament after earning a No. 8 seed.
 Moore was instrumental in the development of Michigan's guards, helping seniors Kate Thompson (second team) and Jenny Ryan (third team) to All-Big Ten honors.
 Thompson set a new school record with 110 three-pointers on the season, finishing her career ranked as Michigan's second-most prolific three-point shooter.